kraftaa/kraftaa.github.io/_posts/2024-12-20-from-postgres-to-athena-rust.md

 ```shell
 let products = products_dsl::products.load::<Product>(&conn).unwrap();
 ```
-is part of a query using _Diesel_, an _ORM (Object-Relational Mapper)_ library for interacting with databases in Rust.
+is part of a query using _Diesel_, an _ORM (Object-Relational Mapper)_ library for interacting with databases in Rust, which allows to interact with a relational database using the programming language's objects instead of writing raw SQL queries.
 This line brings into scope the _DSLs (Domain-Specific Languages)_ for interacting with tables in the database.
 Diesel uses DSLs to generate SQL queries and map the results to Rust types.
 The products::dsl, orders::dsl, and users::dsl refer to the tables orders, users, and products respectively, and I'm giving them aliases (orders_dsl, users_dsl, products_dsl) for convenience.
 _products_dsl::products_